 \subsection{Fully Convolutional Net}

-To address limitations in CNNs, \citet{long2015fully} devised a fully convolutional network (FCN) by transforming fully connected layers in the default CNN with convolutional layers that enabled taking input of arbitrary size and generating correspondingly sized output.
-While the FCN can be efficiently applied to an image or volume, the use of convolution layers with filters larger than 1 x 1 and max-pooling layers or strided convolutions lead to a reduction in data dimension resulting in a very low resolution in the output than in the input.
-In order to circumvent this limitation, the authors in \citep{long2015fully} applied the concept of up-sampling path using deconvolution operations to restore the spatial size of the down-sampled feature maps to the original input dimensions.
-Inspired by FCN architecture, \citet{badrinarayanan2017segnet} proposed an encoder-decoder network architecture for semantic pixel-wise segmentation called \textit{SegNet}.
-Each max-pooling layer in the encoder part has a corresponding up-sampling layer in the decoder, which restores the feature maps to the original resolution.
-The softmax layer makes pixel-wise predictions and generates the final segmentation output which has dimensions same as the original input image.
+To address the limitations of CNNs, Long et al. \citep{long2015fully} devised a fully convolutional network (FCN) by transforming fully connected layers in the standard CNN with convolutional layers that enable taking an input of arbitrary size and generating correspondingly sized output.
+While the FCN can be efficiently applied to an image or volume, the use of convolution layers with filters larger than 1 x 1 and max-pooling layers or strided convolutions leads to a reduction in the data dimension resulting in a very low resolution of the output compared to the input.
+To circumvent this limitation, the authors in \citep{long2015fully} applied the concept of an up-sampling path using deconvolution operations to restore the spatial size of the down-sampled feature maps to the original input dimensions.
+Inspired by the FCN architecture, the authors in \citep{badrinarayanan2017segnet} proposed encoder-decoder network architecture for semantic pixel-wise segmentation called \textit{SegNet}.
+Each max-pooling layer in the encoder part has a corresponding up-sampling layer in the decoder, which restores the feature maps to their original resolution.
+The softmax layer makes pixel-wise predictions and generates the final segmentation output, which has dimensions similar to those of the original input image.
 Recent successful segmentation networks are mostly based on convolutional encoder-decoder architectures.
-An illustration of semantic-wise brain tumor segmentation with a SegNet-like architecture is depicted in Fig. \ref{fig:seg}.
+An illustration of the semantic-wise brain tumor segmentation with a SegNet-like architecture is depicted in Fig. \ref{fig:seg}.